Ishai Golan: Career

-During the 2000s, Golan appeared on television series Love Around The Corner (2003), The Island (2007) and I didn't promise (2007).
+During the 2000s, Golan appeared in television series’ Love Around The Corner (2003), The Island (2007) and I didn't promise (2007).
 In 2010, he co-starred in the critically acclaimed series Prisoners of War and portrayed Uri, a prisoner of war who returns home 17 years after he was captured by enemy.
 For this performance, he won the Israeli Academy of Film and Television award for best actor in a drama series.
 In 2012, he appeared on the comedy series 'תנוחי' (Get Some Rest) alongside Yael Grobglas who worked with him on The Island.

 Golan also appeared in many theatre plays such as "Lovers and Pleasant", "The Withdrawal From Moscow", "Railway to Damascus" and "One Flew Over the Cuckoo's Nest" in Habima Theatre, "Children of a Lesser God" in Beersheba Theater, as well as "Transparent Roof", "Bianka" and "Then in Prague" at the Beit Lessin Theater, and "All My Sons" in Haifa Theatre.

-In 2012 he starting hosting the Fox Life show Street Food Around The World.
-In each show Golan is showing the street food of a specific city as he visits food stands, restaurants and local chefs.
+In 2012 he started hosting the Fox Life show Street Food Around The World.
+In each episode, Golan presents the street food of a specific city as he visits food stands, restaurants and local chefs.
 In 2014, he co-starred in False Flag and portrayed Ben Rephael, an Israeli chemist and a family man who is implicated together with 4 other Israeli citizens in a high-profile kidnapping that is covered by the media all over the world.
 In 2017, Golan portrayed Carter Woods in the teen drama series "Greenhouse Academy."

+In 2018, he starred in the critically acclaimed Israeli period supernatural horror film, The Golem.
+In 2020, he co-created an starred in The Crown Experiments, a psychological drama series.
+He starred alongside his False Flag co-stars, Ania Bukstein and Angel Bonanni.
+The international broadcast rights were sold to Roku in the United States in 2022.

+In 2023, he appeared alongside Helen Mirren in the Holocaust drama film, White Bird.

 Filmography

 Personal life

 Golan resides in Tel Aviv with his wife Ruti, a child psychologist, and three children.
 In the 2013 elections he strongly supported Da'am Workers Party.
+In 2013, he was a candidate in Tel Aviv-Yafo Municipality local elections.
+He ran with the party list of the party, City Without Borders.
+As part of his platform he pushed for Tel Aviv to do more to support artists.